MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/join-dev-program/feature-comparison-table.md

 # Features supported for each developer program

-The following Xbox Live features are supported for the Creators Program or for the ID@Xbox Program.
+The following Xbox Live features are supported for Creators or for Managed Partners including ID@Xbox Partners.

 ## Feature comparison table